What is Home Equity?

 What You Should Know

-• Home equity is the amount of your home that you own.
+• Home equity refers to the portion of your home that you actually own.
+It's calculated by subtracting any outstanding mortgage balances from the property's market value.

-• You can borrow against your home equity to finance your retirement or if you need cash.
+• You can borrow against your home equity to finance your retirement, or if you need cash, such as with home equity loans as a second mortgage, cash-out refinance, HELOC, or reverse mortgage.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf